 TVA is a communication company with operations in three business segments: Broadcasting & Production, Magazines, and Film Production & Audiovisual Services.
 In the Broadcasting & Production segment, the Corporation creates, produces and broadcasts entertainment, information and public affairs programming, distributes audiovisual products and films, and is engaged in commercial production.
-It operates North America's largest private French-language television network as well as seven specialty services.
-It also holds a minority interest in the Canal Évasion specialty service.
+It operates North America's largest private French-language television network as well as nine specialty services, since acquiring effective control of the "Zeste" and "Évasion" channels on February 13, 2019.
+Prior to that date, it held a minority interest in the Canal Évasion specialty service.
 In the Magazines segment, TVA publishes over 50 titles, making it Québec's largest magazine publisher.
-The Film Production & Audiovisual Services segment provides soundstage and equipment rental as well as postproduction, visual effects and distribution services.
+The Film Production & Audiovisual Services segment provides soundstage, mobile unit and production equipment rental services as well as postproduction, visual effects and distribution services.